forestryio/forestry.io/hugo/content/job-openings/back-end-software-engineer-rails.md

 ### An Ideal Candidate Will Have

 * Experience working with the tech stack mentioned above, specifically Rails, Kubernetes & AWS.
-* Someone width a breadth of experience on the back-end and can move between various back-end technologies at ease.
+* Someone with a breadth of experience on the back-end and can move between various back-end technologies at ease.

 ## About Forestry.io